bpk68/gatsby-netlify-cms/src/pages/blog/2019-12-22-solving-react-hooks-invalid-hook-call-warning.md

 > Hooks can only be called inside the body of a function component.

-The problem is, that's _exactly_ where all the uses of hooks were being called from....hmmm
+The problem is, that's _exactly_ where all the uses of Hooks were being called from....hmmm

 ## So what causes the invalid hook call warning?

-The warning can be fairly misleading if, like me, you've followed all the hooks rules _and_ the tool you're building is working in a local example/demo project — which this was.
+The warning can be fairly misleading if, like me, you've followed all the Hooks rules _and_ the tool you're building is working in a local example/demo project — which this was.

 Despite the error message being a little misleading, the warning comes with a link to the [really helpful official documentation](https://reactjs.org/warnings/invalid-hook-call-warning.html) from the React team, which, in summary, informs us that there are actually three possible causes of this issue:

-> There are three common reasons you might be seeing it:
+_There are three common reasons you might be seeing it:_

-1. You might have mismatching versions of React and React DOM.
+1. _You might have mismatching versions of React and React DOM._
-2. You might be breaking the Rules of Hooks.
+2. _You might be breaking the Rules of Hooks._
-3. You might have more than one copy of React in the same app.
+3. _You might have more than one copy of React in the same app._

 I definitely wasn't falling foul of causes two or three, and I thought I had number one covered, but this required a little more digging.